| |

 We use many things, such as mobile phones, ovens, washing machines, fridges, bricks, and books, which are cuboid in shape.

-See the shape of this structure in the following image, and you will find a cuboid shape.
+See the shape of this structure in the following worksheet, and find a cuboid shape.

 Cube Examples in Real Life